blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- Psalm 22
 	- Isaiah 42-53

+## ## Nature of Christians outside the Bible
 - How Christians are in practice https://www.gotquestions.org/father-of-lies.html
 > Some of his more common lies are “there is no God,” “God doesn’t care about you,” “the Bible cannot be trusted,” and “your good works will get you into heaven.”

+Christians justify that God ordered to kill all babies.
+They justify that if God says so, killing people is moral.

+# Quran
 - Quran
 	- Has some verses saying Allah will judge among Jews, Christians and Polytheists
 	- Also some verses saying all Jews and Christians who worship Allah will be in heaven